 - All Jemena Group legal entities that have a controlling interest in DDP are 'service providers' and so all costs incurred, revenue earned or assets owned by those entities that relate to the pipeline should be captured and consolidated in the Gas Market Reform (GMR) financial reporting templates. - Similarly, because SGSPAA is the parent company of the Jemena Group acquisition costs and associated dates (mainly in the Recovered Capital Method (RCM) template) are determined by reference to that entity for the purposes of complying with the Guideline.
-This means for instance that the acquisition of the DDP occurred on 6 June 2017 when the Jemena Group acquired the pipeline from Origin. - DDP has amended some of the formulae in the templates where the resultant outcome was inconsistent with the intent of the Guideline.
-These changes are explained in the this basis of preparation (BoP) document - Although the DDP consists of three pipeline licences covering different sections of the pipeline that were constructed at different times, together these form a single transmission pipeline for the purposes of complying with the Guideline - and so costs, revenues and asset values are consolidated across those three licences. - Actual information includes information calculated directly from information contained in Jemena Group's systems and other records without material judgement required.
+This means for instance that the acquisition of the DDP occurred on 6 June 2017 when the Jemena Group acquired the pipeline from Origin. - Although the DDP consists of three pipeline licences covering different sections of the pipeline that were constructed at different times, together these form a single transmission pipeline for the purposes of complying with the Guideline - and so costs, revenues and asset values are consolidated across those three licences. - Actual information includes information calculated directly from information contained in Jemena Group's systems and other records without material judgement required.
 Estimated information is anything other than actual information. - To meet the requirements of the Guideline when compiling the RCM valuation (section 4.1), DDP undertook all reasonable steps to obtain historical information where this was not already available to the Jemena Group.
-These steps are further explained in the RCM section (section 13) of this basis of preparation. - All 'Previous reporting period' amounts have been sourced from the prior year published GMR financial reporting templates (refer to Tables: 2.1, 2.1.1, 3.1, 3.3). - Jemena Group costs can be direct or indirect in nature.
+These steps are further explained in the RCM section (section 13) of this basis of preparation. - All 'Previous reporting period' amounts have been sourced from the prior year published GMR financial reporting templates (refer to Tables: 2.1, 2.1.1, 3.1, 3.3). - Jemena Group costs are direct or indirect in nature.
 Direct costs, such as maintenance, program management, engineering support are directly allocated to specific assets within the Jemena Group.
 Jemena Group shared or indirect costs such as IT, finance, legal, people, safety and environment are allocated to specific assets within the Jemena Group in accordance with the principles of the Jemena Group Cost Allocation Methodology procedure.
 These principles are further explained in the Revenue and Expenses section (section 3) of this Basis of Preparation. - From 2019 DDP includes lateral and production facility assets which are not included in the DDP regulatory registration.
 The lateral has a separate regulatory registration for the purposes of Part 23 of the NGR and the production facility is an upstream asset and is therefore excluded from the definition of a pipeline for the purposes of the NGR.
 Revenues and costs attributable to assets not included in the DDP regulatory registration have been excluded from the DDP financial reporting templates with supporting BoP explanations of the approach adopted (non-DDP).